Skip to content

 • Check whether you have Income Protection Insurance.
 This can be included in your superannuation policy.
 Find out whether it covers your situation and whether there is a waiting period before you can make a claim.

-• Contact SA Health for information on the Patient Assistance Transport Scheme (PATS).
+• Visit SA Health for information on the Patient Assistance Transport Scheme (PATS).

 • Discuss your situation with your utility providers (e.g. gas, water, electricity), banks and other lenders.
 They can make allowances for people experiencing financial hardship by extending payment periods and deferring or reducing loan repayments.